adgellida/ubuntupackages/ReadMe.md

 * It hasn't been tested 100% yet.
 Give feedback!
 * Be careful with unstables repos, comment them if you want, for example:
  * Xorg Edgers
- * WebUpd8 Unstable - NOT FOR 13.10
+ * WebUpd8 Unstable - only for 13.10 or less
 By default these two are disabled now.
 * If there are connectivity problems select your best server on Software & Updates!
 * If you want to know more, go to the wiki of this repo [here](https://github.com/tonigellida/ubuntupackages/wiki).